Noisy Speeding: Impact of Speed on Noise Level

 Ways to Confront the Noise

 Technological progress contributes to partial elimination of traffic noise sources.
 By some estimates, passenger cars are less than 20 percent as noisy and trucks even less than 10 percent as noisy as those produced 30 years ago.
 Nevertheless, the fight is not over.
 The trend of electric vehicles might seem to help solving the matter of noise.
 But is the effect really that significant?
 Engine type is a significant noise production factor at low speeds.
-In areas where speed does not exceed 40 km/h, the noise will be reduced to a serious extend by driving strictly electric vehicles.
+In areas where speed does not exceed 40 km/h, the noise will be reduced to a serious extent by driving strictly electric vehicles.
 At higher speeds though, other factors, such as tires and pavement, become dominant and the electric engine doesn’t make a big difference (Clean Technica).

 Replacing current tires and treads with new technologies is most probably not happening any time soon.
 The most accessible approach then is to make sure cars don’t exceed the permissible tolerance, as there is a positive relation between vehicle speed and produced noise.
 It is particularly important at populated streets with high traffic density and other specifics.
 The so called street canyons (streets flanked on either side with tall buildings creating a structure that's similar to a canyon) are a perfect example of vulnerable areas.
 Enforcing following speed limits is an efficient solution.
 For instance, applying CAMEA section speed measurement technology results in a serious drop of violators in a few months after the system installation.
 The situation is demonstrated by the graph below.
 Experience from tens of installations testify about a similar course.